WeBWorK::DB::Layout - the database layout.

 The name of a perl module to use for access to the table.

 A reference to a hash containing extra information needed by the schema.
 Some schemas require parameters, some do not.
-The only supported parameters are non_native
+The only supported parameters are non_native, tableOverride, and merge at this point.

 A reference to an array of other database tables on which this table depends and whose schemas must be initialized prior to initialization of the schema for this table.